fablab-leoben/UV_furnace/README.md

 ### 1. Introduction

-This UV furnace is an open source oven for curing DLP Resin 3D prints.
+This UV furnace is an open source oven for curing DLP resin 3D prints.
+Current DLP & SLA resin 3D printers usually need some form of post curing with additional UV light and heat to strengthen the model.
+This is achieved by the right spectrum and intensity of UV light and moderate heat that cures parts evenly and fast.

+During tests of our self-built DLP 3D printer we quickly found out that some kind of post processing of our printed parts was necessary.
+So the idea of a flexible and hackable UV furnace was born.

 ### 2. Safety first